 What Facilities Offer Long-Term Care?

-There are many places where people receive LTC care, such as adult day care centers, adult foster homes, assisted living facilities, memory care or Alzheimer’s care residences, nursing homes, and even private homes.
+There are many places where people receive long-term care, such as adult day care centers, adult foster homes, assisted living facilities, memory care or Alzheimer’s care residences, nursing homes, and even private homes.

 Adult Daycare Centers